 Chinese Language Learning Resources

-With China's opening to the outside world and the subsequent emergence as an economic powerhouse, more and more foreigners are learning the Chinese language.
-There is, of course, a growing international population of students of the Chinese language, many of whom spend time in the country studying at Chinese universities and practicing their Chinese on an appreciative indigenous audience.
+There is a growing international population of students of the Chinese language, many of whom spend time in the country studying at Chinese universities and practicing their Chinese on an appreciative indigenous audience.

 Then there are the many tourists for whom learning Chinese is both a rewarding hobby and a means of making the most of a great holiday opportunity.
 Indeed, many of the tourists who decide to learn Chinese are repeat visitors, given that China is such an immensely large country with a seemingly endless array of fascinating places to visit, from the purely historical to the religious-historical (think: ancient Taoist and Buddhist monasteries, as well as their respective sacred mountains) to the purely nature-endowed – from the arid vastness of the Gobi and Taklamakan Deserts in the west to the stream-fed verdure of south-central China – to the purely gastronomic (think: Chongqing) to the purely hedonistically fun-oriented, such as the coastal resort areas of subtropical southern China.